gaehlerm/SoftwareEngineering/README.md

 ### Bug fixing
 Tracking down bugs will be much easier.
 You can understand fairly well what each class should do and therefore find unexpected behavior much quicker.
 However, fixing a bug becomes harder at first sight.
 You are not anymore allowed to randomly add an if statement in your code.
 This would violate the SRP and lead to bad code.
 Instead you have to find a proper solution.
 Which usually turns out easier than applying some ugly hot fix.
 And especially it really fixes the bug once and for all.

+## Drawbacks of the SRP

+There are very few drawbacks of the SRP that I could think of.
+The SRP is at times a little bit too strict.
+It is not always worth obeying strictly.
+If a function is really short, it may be ok to have it duplicated.
+Adding a function to introduce an additional level of abstraction is adding some mental overhead and not always worth it.
+Though these are exceptions, rather than the norm.

 ## Example
 Let's have a look at a very short example.
 Even though it is only 5 lines long, it violates the SRP.
 Can you figure out why?